rticommunity/connextdds-py/docs/source/building.rst

 Uninstalling
 ============
-If you wish to install a new version or update the development version, you must uninstall the python package.
-To do so, run
+If you wish to install a new version or update the development version, you must uninstall the Python package.
+To do so, run:

 .. code-block:: shell